 There is no such thing as hard and fast rules for anything, but there are principles that apply to everything.
 When in your home, under normal day-to-day circumstances, there is no one specifically seeking to do harm to you and yours and, in general, there is no one out there looking to rob your possessions.
 This is a base line assumption for planning.

 That said, perimeter protection planning could be broken down into three main categories: zero to low threat, moderate to potentially dangerous threat, and definitely dangerous or downright imminent threat.
 In short, low, medium, and high threat conditions.
-Suffice it to say, as a combat Green Beret and family man, if anyone gets past my perimeter, the assumption is that they intend to do harm, and my intent is to not let them and to do so with extreme prejudice.
+Suffice it to say, as a combat Green Beret and family man, if anyone gets past my perimeter, the assumption is that they intend to do harm, and my intent is to not let them, and to do so with extreme prejudice.

 We’re also going to cover this topic from two primary considerations: static and mobile perimeters.
 Most people do not live in a bunker or fortress so we’ll address the static perimeter from the perspective of the normal home front.
-And since most folks do not go into a full-blown survival mode on a day-today basis, we will discuss the mobile perimeters from the perspective of people going camping.
+And since most folks do not go into a full-blown survival mode on a day-to-day basis, we will discuss the mobile perimeters from the perspective of people going camping.
 In both the static and mobile perimeter situations, there are en extremis considerations, forcing an intentional combat-level fortification of a home as well as a planned evacuation under duress.

-The responsibility for the protection of your perimeter in most survival based situations will primarily be you, in that you will notify the authorities of an intruder or threat or you will be the first (and possibly only) responder.
+The responsibility for the protection of your perimeter in most survival based situations will primarily be yours, in that you will notify the authorities of an intruder or threat or you will be the first (and possibly only) responder.
 Either of these requires an alarm system, which notifies you of potential dangers and threats to allow you to respond.
 The key for any alarm system is time.
 The more time you have, the better your response can be.
 Therefore, the further out your perimeter alarms are, the better your response can be.
 For most folks, this begins at the edge of their yard or property.

 Some of the best ways to have perimeter protection are passive measures that alert you that someone or something is out and about in your general vicinity.
-These serve two purposes: They let you know that something is going on so you can evaluate and determine a course of action such as to investigate, initiate authorities or activate defenses.
+These serve two purposes: They let you know that something is going on so you can evaluate and determine a course of action such as to investigate, initiate contact with authorities or activate defenses.
 They let the potential problem know that someone has been warned.
 They will know this means potentially having to engage the proprietor or law enforcement.
 Hopefully, this is enough to discourage their advance and encourage them to withdraw.
 A conflict avoided is a victory all around.
 Mission Accomplished.

 Some good active measures for static perimeter protection on low threat environments are walls or fences as well as dogs.
 These options provide an actual physical deterrent to someone intending to penetrate your perimeter.
 As a physical barrier, they are considered as an active measure, whereas noise and light, are considered passive measures, as they are only psychological deterrents.